openshift-evangelists/pseudo-vps-quickstart/README.md

 Working with a Code Repository
 ------------------------------

-If the application source code you want to work in is hosted in a Git repository, the steps you can use to check it out is as follows.
+If the application source code you want to work in is hosted in a Git repository, the steps you can use to check it out are as follows.

 ```
 (app-root)sh-4.2$ git init .